18F/bpa-fedramp-dashboard/Posted-to-eBuy/GovernmentRolesandResponsibilities.md

-GOVERNMENT ROLES AND RESPONSIBILITIES FOR FEDRAMP DASHBOARD PLATFORM SUPPORT
+Government Roles And Responsibilities For FedRAMP Dashboard Platform Support
 =========================================
 Client Order ID Number: ID09160019

 ### Contracting Officer
 ========================

-The Contracting Officer (CO) is responsible for monitoring task order contract compliance,

-contract administration, and cost control and for resolving any differences between the observations documented by the Government and the contractor.
+The Contracting Officer (CO) is responsible for monitoring task order contract compliance, contract administration, and cost control and for resolving any differences between the observations documented by the Government and the contractor.
 The CO will designate, at a minimum, one (1) Contracting Officer’s Representative (COR) as the Government authority for